SolaceDev/pubsubplus-connector-kafka-source/README.md

 The Confluent Kafka software is typically placed under the root directory: "/opt/confluent/confluent-4.1.1".
 In this case it is for the 4.1.1 version of Confluent.
 By default, the Confluent software is started in distributed mode with the REST Gateway started.

-The Solace Source Connector would typically be placed in the "/opt/confluent/confluent-4.1.1/share/java/kafka-connect-solace" directory.
+The PubSub+ Source Connector would typically be placed in the "/opt/confluent/confluent-4.1.1/share/java/kafka-connect-solace" directory.
 You will need to create the "kafka-connect-solace" directory.
 You must place all the required Solace JCSMP JAR files under this same directory.
 If you plan to run the Source Connector in stand-alone mode, it is suggested to place the properties file under the same directory.

 After the Solace files are installed and if you are familiar with Kafka administration, it is recommended to restart the Confluent Connect software if Confluent is running in Distributed mode.
 Alternatively, it is simpler to just start and restart the Confluent software with the "confluent" command.

-At this point you can test to confirm the Solace Source Connector is available for use  in distributed mode with the command:
+At this point you can test to confirm the PubSub+ Source Connector is available for use  in distributed mode with the command:
 ```ini
 curl http://18.218.82.209:8083/connector-plugins | jq
 ```